The number of strategies and topics included under the b2b content marketing umbrella is relatively vast.

 As a brand partner, Internal Results supports your efforts to understand and answer the primary business questions being considered by your marketplace.

-We help you create more in-depth answers in content formats such as white papers, case studies, reports and videos as well.
+We help you create more in-depth answers in content formats such as white papers, case studies, reports and video content marketing as well.
 These more in-depth content pieces help you elaborate on your article responses and lay out the benefits of your solutions as a remedy to the business issue.

 By looking at content marketing as a process of answering buyer questions with content, it is easier to create strategies that work.

 Develop a list of primary questions for each buyer persona you identify.
-Then, create messages that are relevant and useful and add them into your content marketing plan.
+Then, create messages that are relevant and useful and add them into your content marketing plan and towards your content marketing funnel.

 To achieve the best success, partner with a successful company in this area to enhance the quality and distribution of your message, and to reach more people that are looking for your message and solution!